AmedeoRom/StarEstate/README.md

 The code gives a membership probability for each star to be within one of the major Milky Way arms: Scutum-Centaurus, Perseus, Sagittarius-Carina, Norma-Outer, Local (Orion Spur).
 This is fully a guess work from the literature and model variations are invited.
 For each arm, as shown in the table below, various parameters from the literature are adopted to generate a distribution of angles as a function of age and radial positions.

-In particular, the code defines introduces the concept of dynamical temperature, or velocity dispertion, which is why different stellar populations trace the spiral arms with varying fidelity (e.g. [Mackereth+ 2019](https://ui.adsabs.harvard.edu/abs/2019MNRAS.489..176M/abstract)):
+In particular, the code introduces the concept of dynamical temperature, or velocity dispersion, which is why different stellar populations trace the spiral arms with varying fidelity (e.g. [Mackereth+ 2019](https://ui.adsabs.harvard.edu/abs/2019MNRAS.489..176M/abstract)):

 - **Young Tracers (Age < 100 Myr)**: Populations with very low velocity dispersion are considered dynamically "cold."
 This includes molecular gas clouds, HII regions, and the massive, young O and B-type stars recently formed from them.
 These components have orbits that are nearly circular and are easily perturbed by the gravitational potential of the spiral arms.
 As a result, they are tightly confined to the arms.
 - **Intermediate-Age Tracers (Age ~100 Myr – 1 Gyr)**: Stars in this age range, such as Classical Cepheids and young open clusters, are dynamically "warmer."
 Over their lifetimes, they have had time to drift from their birth sites within the arms.
 Their velocity dispersions have increased due to gravitational scattering off molecular clouds and the spiral arms themselves.
 Consequently, while they still show a clear concentration in the arms, their distribution is more dispersed than that of the youngest stars.